 Marinate: To soak, brush or season meat, poultry, sea food in the liquid mixture of other food ingredients with a view to softening their fleshes and allow other ingredients to be absorbed by the main food item.

 Meunier: Scour with flour and sautéd in egg crumb or butter.

 Stir: To mix ingredients properly with a circular motion or to maintain even heating while cooking.

-Terms for Different Cutting of Food in Cooking Terminologies
+Terms for Different Cutting of Food in Culinary Terminologies

 Chop: To cut solid food items into small pieces with a sharp knife or other chopping machine.
 Usually onion, tomato, green chili, coriander leaves etc. are chopped and used for cooking.

 Dice: To cut solid food item into a small cube shape.
 Usually, Dicer machine is used to keep the uniform size.

 Fillet: To make pieces of fish or meat flesh, usually flat type pieces removing from bones of meat or fish.